-- 1. Informing the relevant parties (e.g. senior management, compliance, WMC, the client, etc.); - 2.
-Recusing oneself from participating in decisions that may represent a conflict of interest; or - 3.
+- 1. Informing the relevant parties (e.g. senior management, compliance, WMC, the client, etc.); - Recusing oneself from participating in decisions that may represent a conflict of interest; or - 3.
 Disassociating oneself from the conflictual relationship.

-As an organization, more specifically, but without limitation, conflicts of interest may arise when Wilshire is in a position to: i) provide advice or a recommendation to a client with regards to Wilshire's own products or services; ii) provide advice or a recommendation with regards to a product or service with which Wilshire competes; iii) evaluate, review or recommend an investment manager or other financial services provider with which Wilshire has a business relationship or to which it provides services; iv) make a decision which may have different effects on different clients or v) recommend the services of a third party from which Wilshire obtains a benefit (economic or otherwise).
+As an organization, more specifically, but without limitation, conflicts of interest may arise when Wilshire is in a position to i) provide to a client advice or a recommendation regarding additional Wilshire to a client with regards to Wilshire's own products or services, ii) provide advice or a recommendation with regards to a product or service with which Wilshire competes; iii) evaluate, review or recommend an investment manager or other financial services provider with which